Alloy Wheel Refurbishment Techniques

 Diamond cut alloys add appeal and luxury to the appearance of new vehicles.
 However, many owners will be unaware that diamond cut alloy repair can be more difficult than non-diamond cut alloy refurbishment.

-Unfortunately, Diamond Cut alloys cannot be repaired at home, as they require a lathe to be refurbished.
+Diamond-Cut alloys cannot be repaired at home, as they require a lathe to be refurbished.
 Diamond-Cut alloys are first removed from the vehicle and are repaired using a lathe.
 The lathe removes old layers of lacquer and paint, this provides a smooth surface for repairs.
 A first stage powder coat finish is applied and cured.
 Once dry and cooled, a thin layer is cut from the alloy using a lathe and then a clear lacquer is applied.
 The alloy is then returned to the oven for one final cure.

 Whilst a mobile specialist would not be able to repair Diamond Cut Alloys from their mobile workstation.
 This equipment can be found in some of our ChipsAway Car Care Centres.
 How much diamond cut alloy repair costs depends on how extensive the damage is and how many alloys need repair.
 To find out if ChipsAway can repair Diamond Cut Alloys near you, you can find your nearest specialist here.